Introduction to Katan Silk Sarees

 It is a symbol of India’s rich textile heritage.

-Texture and Weight: Katan silk is soft, lightweight, and smooth, and has a distinct natural shine to it.
-Unlike other silks like satin, which is heavier and glossier.
+Texture and Weight: Katan silk is soft, lightweight, and smooth, with a distinct natural shine.
+Unlike other silks like satin, which are heavier and glossier.

-Durability: Katan is durable due to its double-thread nature.
-This makes it much more resilient than other silks.
+Durability: Katan is durable due to its double-thread nature, making it more resilient than other silks.

 Key Characteristics of Pure Katan Silk Sarees

-• Katan weave: It employs a plain weave technique that includes twisted yarns that strengthen its structure.
+- Katan weave: Employs a plain weave technique with twisted yarns that strengthen its structure.

-• Smooth and Lustrous Finish: It has a smooth touch along with a natural finish.
+- Smooth and Lustrous Finish: Has a smooth touch along with a natural finish.

-• Intricate design: The silk is decorated with intricate floral patterns and Mughal-style zari.
+- Intricate design: Often decorated with floral patterns and Mughal-style zari.

-• Lightweight and breathable: It is lightweight and breathable, making it suitable for wearing even in hot weather.
+- Lightweight and breathable: Comfortable even in hot weather.

 Handloom vs Powerloom Katan Sarees